 Timing of regular retreats is a bit more flexible than mini-retreats.
 Plan to turn off lights between 18:00 and 20:00.
 If something comes up and you are a little late, it’s ok.
 But if you start after 22:00 due to scheduling, insomnia, anxiety, or addiction, add an extra day and night of darkness to your retreat.
 This, by the way, is how to begin seriously interrupting these illnesses.
 The effect of such a short retreat will likely be temporarily.
 But at least you’ll glimpse the light at the end of the tunnel.

 In accordance with the natural diurnal cycle, go into darkness in the evening and come out in the morning.
-Just stay in extra days.
+Just stay in extra days in between.
 This makes the dark part of a retreat 2.5 days (60 hours).
 Avoid checking the time.
 Use a cellphone alarm set to a specific day to know when the retreat is over.

 Afterward, slowly re-adjust to light.
 You did not just watch a matinee in a dark cinema, but spent days in total darkness.
 Sudden exposure to daylight would be a painful and unnecessary shock.
 Spend a minimum of 15 minutes gradually relighting the room by opening the door and window panels a few millimeters at a time.

 It takes time to properly readjust to light and ordinary life.
 So a period of unstressed transition back to it is just as important as darkness itself.
-For every three days of darkness, allow at least 24 hours of continued rest, but with sunlight during the day.
+For every three days of darkness, plan at least 24 hours of identical conditions except with sunlight and walks during the daylight.

-Hormones need time to rebalance.
-Retreating certainly feels like a chemical process.
-Long periods of darkness can temporarily affect your sense of balance.
-And it takes time to reflect on what just happened with yourself in darkness, to begin integrating the changes, extra energy, and value of the retreat.
+Hormones need time to readjust to light.
+The sense of balance can also be affected.
+Retreating has often felt like a chemical process, with a feeling of sleepiness or coolness flooding through my brain or hands.
+And it takes time to reflect on what just happened, to begin integrating the changes, extra energy, and value of the retreat.

 So spend the transition quietly.
-First, uncover the windows.
+First, uncover at least one window.
+Take a slow walk or two and sunbathe outside.
 Visit with no one.
-Take a slow walk or two and sunbathe outside.
 Take a nap, covering the windows for it if you like.
-Then cover the windows by 20:00 and spend the whole night again in darkness.
+Then cover the windows between 18:00 and 20:00 and spend the whole night again in darkness.

 After your last sleep, slowly uncover the windows.
 Consider your retreat finished by noon at the latest.

 If your location has no running water, it’s no problem.
 For this short of a period, it is unnecessary.
-See the “bathroom” section of make for a short list of requirements.
+See water for a short list of requirements.

-- after physical restedness is reached, a major psychic issue can arise
+- after physical restedness is reached in the first cycle, a major psychic issue can arise and be resolved in the second cycle

-- a bathing facility is needed for emotional as well as physical reasons.
-For remote locations, see “bathroom” section of make for how to make a portable indoor shower.
+- a fully functional bathing facility is added for emotional as well as physical reasons.
+For remote locations, see plans for a portable indoor shower.

 The darkroom needn’t be fancy, but it must work in every way without compromise of function.
 Someone else, a maintenance person, should have the responsibility of keeping it that way.
 There’s nothing like mechanical issues to ruin a retreat.